fleetdm/fleet-gitops/README.md

 ## GitHub setup

-1. Clone this repository, create your own GitHub repository, and push your clone to your new repo.
+1. Clone the [GitHub repository](https://github.com/fleetdm/fleet-gitops), create your own GitHub repository, and push your clone to your new repo.

 2. Add `FLEET_URL` and `FLEET_API_TOKEN` secrets to your new repository's secrets.
 Learn how [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
 Set `FLEET_URL` to your Fleet instance's URL (ex. https://organization.fleet.com).
 Set `FLEET_API_TOKEN` to an API token for an API-only user in Fleet.
 Learn how [here](https://fleetdm.com/docs/using-fleet/fleetctl-cli#create-api-only-user).